-The awards listed below are not necessarily given yearly and there may be more than one recipient in a given year.
+The following awards are not necessarily given yearly and there may be more than one recipient in a given year.
 Nominations must come from an ACNM member or staff.
-Nominees may be a CNM/CM, ACNM staff or a consumer and do not necessarily need to be a member.
+Nominees may be a CNM/CM, ACNM staff,other professional or a consumer.
 If the choice is a CNM/CM, then he/she must be an ACNM member in good standing.
 To submit a nomination for one of these awards, please click here.

 Distinguished Service Award

-This award will fulfill an unanticipated need to recognize a CNM/CM or other professional for an unusual and exemplary effort in the field of community service, innovation in midwifery practice, education, or research.
+This award will fulfill an unanticipated need to recognize a CNM/CM for an unusual and exemplary effort in the field of community service, innovation in midwifery practice, education, or research.

 This award honors a media event, a book, a film, an expression of art that presented midwifery in an accurate and positive manner and in doing so helped to promote the profession of midwifery.